Towards automated formal security analysis of SAML V2.0 Web Browser SSO standard -- the POST/Artifact use case: Background

 In this paper, we model and analyze the \emph{SP-initiated SSO with POST/Artifact Bindings} use case as defined in ~\cite{saml_profiles, saml_tech}.
 In this use case, the authentication requests are sent using the HTTP POST binding, whereas the responses from IdPs are sent back using the HTTP artifact binding.
 Furthermore, the flows are initiated by an end user using a web browser client to request a resource at SP (SAML also supports IdP initiated SSO).
 Note that, from the symbolic protocol analysis perspective, HTTP Redirect and POST delivery mechanisms are equivalent.
 Still, we will refer to the use case as ``POST/Artifact'' in the rest of the paper to be consistent with the SAML conventions.

-An example execution flow is given in Fig.~\ref{SAML_flow}.
+A high level execution flow is given in Fig.~\ref{SAML_flow}, whilst each message contents are given in Table~\ref{table:message_desc}.
 End user through the web browser client attempts to access a resource at SP.
-SP responds with script that initiates a HTTP POST request to the IdP containing the \samlmsg{AuthnRequest} structure --- a SAML message consisting of, amongst other data, a unique id, SP identifier and IdP identifier.
-This \samlmsg{AuthnRequest} can be accompanied with a \msg{RelayState} message which holds information about end users initial request (this is more discussed in subsection \ref{section:methodology}).
+SP responds with a script that initiates an HTTP POST request to the IdP containing the \samlmsg{AuthnRequest} structure --- a SAML message consisting of, amongst other data, a unique id, SP identifier and IdP identifier.
+This \samlmsg{AuthnRequest} can be accompanied by a \msg{RelayState} message which holds information about end user's initial request (this is more discussed in Section~\ref{section:methodology}).
 IdP receives the \samlmsg{AuthnRequest} and tries to authenticate the end user.
 After successful authentication, IdP builds the SAML \samlmsg{Response} message, but does not deliver it via the web browser client.
 Instead, it creates an \samlmsg{Artifact} SAML message containing an unique ID associated with the specific \samlmsg{Response} message.
 This \samlmsg{Artifact} is delivered to the SP via the web browser using either HTTP Redirect or POST mechanism.
 After receiving the \samlmsg{Artifact}, SP builds the \samlmsg{ArtifactResolve} message and sends it directly using SOAP binding to IdP.
 After successfully verifying the \samlmsg{ArtifactResolve} request, IdP responds with a \samlmsg{Response} containing an assertion.
 Finally, the SP verifies the assertion and provides the requested resource to the end user.